Clinic Director/Owner, Physiotherapy Consultant

 As well, Albert has been successfully treating dizziness, balance disorders and vestibular problems since 2009.

 Albert is a Fellow of the Canadian Academy of Manual and Manipulative Physical Therapists (FCAMPT) since 2002 having completed his Advanced Diploma in Manipulative Therapy.
 He completed his Gunn IMS training in 2007.
 In addition to clinical practise, Albert is a Clinical Instructor for the University of Western Ontario Master of Clinical Sciences program.
-He also provides clinical instruction to physiotherapists undergoing further certification in the Canadian Physiotherapy Association Manual and Manipulative Physiotherapy Program.
+He also provides clinical instruction to physiotherapists undergoing further certification in the Canadian Physiotherapy Association Manual and Manipulative Physiotherapy Program and to medical residents in the University of Alberta Medical Residency Program.

 Owner, Physiotherapy Consultant